 The river cuts through Luang Prabang, providing a great opportunity to explore the experience the Mekong.
 There is no shortage of ways to do so, with boats leaving throughout the day on simple cruises, tours to Pak Ou Caves and even to neighboring towns and the Laos border.
 You’ll also have the option of chartering your own boat and deciding on the itinerary.

 If you’re planning on heading to Northern Thailand after Luang Prabang, consider crossing the border at Huay Xai after a two-day cruise along the river.
-For everyone else, embark on this romantic sunset cruise, complete with drinks, canapes and a beautiful evening sky.

 Visit the Whiskey Village